Dr-Eti/ShwypeHammer_shinyswipr_revisited/README.md

 - updated approach to writing modules server functions in shiny, see Ch.
 19 in https://mastering-shiny.org/
 - communicating from JavaSript back to Shiny: using Shiny.setInputValue instead of Shiny.onInputChange https://shiny.rstudio.com/articles/communicating-with-js.html

-However, after fiddling a bit with these updates - without much success - I've decided to stick with the "old" approach to calling a module's server; similarly I didn't
+However, after fiddling a bit with these updates - without much success - I've decided to stick with the "old" approach: after all, the main motivation was to get the bloody think to recognise a swipe on a hybrid device.
+But conscious there is room for a neater code if the latest best practice is taken into account.